cassgvp/WIN-Open-Neuroimaging-Community/docs/tools.md

 # Open WIN Tools
 {: .fs-9 }

-How to use WIN infrastructure to share each stage of your research outputs {: .fs-6 .fw-300 }
+How to use WIN infrastructure to share each stage of your research output {: .fs-6 .fw-300 }

 ---